fserb/sfxr/README.md

 TODO
 ----
 - Proper documentation and examples
-- Support for html5 target
 - Add better test
 - Small tool to experiment with random sounds
+- API that has length and isPlaying()